ibm-cloud-docs/Backup/install-backup-client-windows.md

 1. Click **Install** to complete the installation.
 1. When the installation is complete, restart your server.

+## Next steps
+{: #afterinstallwin}

 Your servers must communicate with the Cloud Backup Portal and all AMP proxy servers for Cloud Backup Portal to work correctly, regardless of the data center's location.
 TCP Port 8086, 8087 must have access to `10.0.0.0/8`.

-For more information about port settings, see [Configuring firewall ports for {{site.data.keyword.backup_notm}}](/docs/Backup?topic=Backup-portinfo).
+For more information about configuring firewall ports, see [Configuring firewall ports for {{site.data.keyword.backup_notm}}](/docs/Backup?topic=Backup-portinfo).

-## Configuring backup agents
-{: #configureagent}
+{: important}

 Log in to Cloud Backup Portal to configure and manage your backup agents.
 For more information, see the [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).